Project-MONAI/model-zoo/models/cxr_image_synthesis_latent_diffusion_model/docs/README.md

 # Description

-A diffusion model to synthetise X-Ray images based on radiological report impressions.
+A diffusion model to synthesise X-Ray images based on radiological report impressions.

 # Model Overview
 This model is trained from scratch using the Latent Diffusion Model architecture [1] and is used for the synthesis of